Chiuzu-Chilumbu/Selenium_Acceptance_Testing_Showcase/README.md

 ## Contributing

-We welcome contributions!
+Contributions and feedback are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).